DaBlick/Hierarchical-Observer-Pattern/README.md

       - Address
          - Country

 Every time a contact's Home Phone is changed, all observers of the "Home Phone" Observable are notified.
 But an observer who registered as an observer of "Phone Numbers" will also get a notification when the "Home Phone" is changed, or any phone number.

 Observers can also register for notification of changes to ANY part of a contact by registering with "Contact".
-And if you have something that wants to be notified whenever any part of a contact changes, or whenever the list itself changes (via addition and deletion) there is that opiion as well.
+And if you have something that wants to be notified whenever any part of a contact changes, or whenever the list itself changes (via addition and deletion) there is that option as well.

 This example is admittedly contrived and overkill but contrived overkill examples are usually the most helpful.

 #What is the Logging Observer?

 In the Hierarchical Observer Pattern, there are multiple types of observers that handle events differenty.
-Thg logging observer uses the Logger API in Java in order to handle incoming events at different levels of the log.
+The logging observer uses the Logger API in Java in order to handle incoming events at different levels of the log.
 The LoggingObserver instantiates a Logger using the built in Logger Factory and then events are processed by the LoggingObserver class and the proper log message is outputed through the log.
 The loggingObserver can write the data to different log levels such as DEBUG and INFO.

+To Be Added: Example of a Logging Observer implementation

-#What is the Collection Observable
+#What is the Collection Observable?

 Suppose the user wants to have an observable consisting of a specific type of collection and they want to have observers notified when there is a change made to the observable collection.
-Collection Observable allows for observers to be fired an event that not only provides information about the data changed but also the operation executed on the list.
+Collection Observable allows for observers to be fired an event that not only provides information about the data changed, but also the operation executed on the list.

+Collection Observable is an extension of the *BaseHObservable* and is named *AbstractCollectionObservable*. *AbstractCollectionObservable* is an abstract class that has sub classes that extend it which use different data structures for their collections.

+- *HObservable*
+	- *BaseHObservable*
+      - *AbstractCollectionObservable*
+	      - *ListObservable*
+	      - *SetObservable*

-For example, a collection observable that uses an ArrayList, a type of collection for its collection can add or remove data from its list.
+Suppose a collection observable that uses an ArrayList, a type of collection for its collection, can add or remove data from its list.
 If data is removed from the list, the most recent event done on the observable's collection is set to Add and then the observers of this observable are notified of the recent change in the form of an enum.
-Examples of EventDataEnums are for ADD, REMOVE, ADDALL, REMOVEALL.
+Examples of *EventDataEnum* are for *ADD*, *REMOVE*, *ADDALL*, and *REMOVEALL*.

+Consider an instant messaging service that holds a list of contacts in a collection data structure such as a list.
+The service with the collection of contract names is the observable and the observers of this collection are the clients downloaded by the user to use the service on a variety of devices.
+The clients must have the information about the user's account details provided by the service.
+Observers of the contact names can receive information in the form of an event.

+This event generated by the observer includes information about the operations occurring on the list.
+For the end user, the operations are adding and removing contacts from the current list of contact names.

+As these changes are made, observers of this collection are notified in real time and the client is kept up to date about the current service list every time the user accesses the service.

+- Instant Messaging Service
+	- Client on Desktop
+	- Client on Web
+	- Client on Mobile